 - The importance of remembering we live in separate realities

-- Being in a place of peace breeds healthier perspective
+- Being in a place of peace breeds a healthier perspective

 Gaslighting: The term "gaslighting" can be traced back to a 1938 play.
 British playwright Patrick Hamilton created "Gas Light," a mystery/thriller that premiered in London and played there for six months.
 But most folks familiar with the history of the term think back to the 1944 film adaptation of the play, "Gaslight."